Ángela Auad

-Ángela Auad (born February 1945 in Jujuy, Argentina; "disappeared" 17 or 18 December 1977) was an Argentine social activist.
-A member of the Marxist–Leninist Communist Party (Partido Comunista Marxista Leninista), she worked with the Mothers of the Plaza de Mayo (Madres de Plaza de Mayo) to locate those who "disappeared" during the Dirty War.
+Ángela Auad (born February 1945; "disappeared" 17 or 18 December 1977) was an Argentine social activist.
+She worked with the Mothers of the Plaza de Mayo (Madres de Plaza de Mayo) to locate victims of forced disappearance during the Dirty War.
 Because of her activism, she was kidnapped, tortured and murdered.

 Political activism

 Auad was first arrested when she was a college student in Tucumán; she was released in mid-1975.
 In 1976, her husband Roberto Genoves was imprisoned in Chaco Province.
 Because of this, Auad came into contact with the Relatives of Those Disappeared and Detained for Political Reasons (Familiares de Desaparecidos y Detenidos por Razones Políticas) and the Mothers of the Plaza de Mayo, who were seeking to find their children.

 Disappearance

 Between Thursday, 8 December and Saturday, 10 December 1977, a group of soldiers under the command of Alfredo Astiz kidnapped a group of twelve people linked to the Mothers of Plaza de Mayo.1 Among them was Angela Auad, together with the founding mothers of Mothers of Plaza de Mayo Azucena Villaflor, Esther Ballestrino and María Ponce, and the French nuns Alice Domon and Léonie Duquet.

 Ángela was kidnapped on 8 December with most of the group in the Santa Cruz Church, located in the San Cristóbal neighbourhood of the city of Buenos Aires, where they used to meet.